A developer's guide to crypto algo trading

 USDT(Tether)-USD arbitrage - Tether Arbitrage & The Dollar Peg.

-For more guides in cryptocurreny arbitrage, check out these two articles:
+For more guides in cryptocurrency arbitrage, check out these two articles:

 - Cryptocurrency arbitrage made easy: A beginner’s guide